architect/arc.codes/src/views/docs/en/guides/get-started/detailed-aws-setup.md

 > This setting can be overridden on a function-by-function basis with [`config.arc`](/docs/en/reference/config.arc/@aws).

-Architect also supports the following runtimes in live infra, but not while working locally (at present):
+Architect supports the following standard AWS managed runtimes in live infra, but not while working locally (at present):

 - Go: `1.x`,
 - .NET: `2.1`
 - Java: `8`

+Architect can support _any custom runtime_ in live infra using either [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) or [Lambda container images](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html).

 ---

-## AWS CLI
+### AWS CLI

 The [AWS Command Line Interface](https://docs.aws.amazon.com/cli/) is the main interface for interacting with all parts of AWS using your computer's terminal.
 Architect uses the AWS CLI to package and deploy CloudFormation.
 Follow this guide to [installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) for your preferred environment.

 ---

-## Credentials
+### Credentials

 You'll need an Amazon Web Services account and credentials set up on your development machine.
 If you haven't done it before, here's a useful guide for [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).